sharky-david/bevy_prototype_css/Readme.md

 #### `<named-color>`

+- These are the CSS named colors, and may not be equivalent to the bevy color consts
 - Use the links below for a full list of the available named colors
   - In particular, I recommend reading the 'gotcha' note in the Mozilla Web Docs
 - Keep in mind that some colors may look different on different monitors/color profiles